THE BLUE PLAQUE ROUTE

 • Opened in 1882: - when the churchyard was full this new cemetery was developed between the two villages that it serves

 The location of the cemetery is not purely for convenience or fairness.
-The soil in this area is particularly sandy and easy to dig.
+The soil in this area is particularly sandy and easy to dig if a 10ft grave is needed as was once usual.
 In recent years an extension to the cemetery was needed as the original one is also now too full despite appearances.
 Some graves have no headstone for various reasons and some plots are no longer useable due to root intrusion from the trees.

 • Sequoia sempervirens: - the only extant species grows in Northern California